beiller/beiller.github.io/resume.md

 #### Senior Software Engineer / Engineering Team Lead
 ##### Sept 2019 - Present
 SWE / team lead responsible for various microservices APIs and serverless backends on the credit / lending team

-- Responsible for deployment and maintenance of the main machine learning models trained by data science teams and used underwriting loans
+- Responsible for all things related to underwriting backend services, deploying and maintaining machine learning models trained by data science teams used to underwrite loans
-- Developed faster validation and backtesting pipelines for model implementation and unified feature generation to speed up deployments of new models
+- Develop faster validation and backtesting pipelines for model implementation and unified feature generation to speed up deployments of new models
-- Rewrote and unified many critical credit APIs with zero downtime and zero bug launches through extensive testing framework development (TDD)
+- Unified many critical credit APIs with zero downtime and zero bug launches through the extensive use of test driven development (TDD) for critical APIs
 - Some management duties such as interviews and performance reviews as well as leadership of small engineering team of 3 and hands on coding 50/50 split

-### LCBO
+### Liquor Control Board of Ontario (LCBO)
 #### Senior Application Developer
 ##### March 2017 - Sept 2019
-Development team lead at LCBO coordinating cloud APIs with beautiful customer focused interfaces, mentoring internal, external, on-shore and off-shore development teams.
+Development team lead at the world's largest alcohol retailer coordinating cloud APIs with beautiful customer focused interfaces, mentoring internal, external, on-shore and off-shore development teams.

 - Performing code reviews, mentoring developer teams, approval of source code changes based on pull request workflows
 - Leading e-commerce backend and frontend development team of 4 using Java/JSP and Javascript